cgorlla/cgorlla/README.md

-### AI/ML Research Fellow at the University of California, San Diego
+### AI/ML Research Fellow at the University of California San Diego
 https://cgorlla.github.io/